car251290/BEER-FRIDAY/README.md

 # The React
 Using the plataform of react I build some backgorund and Front-End to show information about beers, using an API.
 The React homepage contains a few small React examples with a live editor.
-Even if you don’t know anything about React yet, try changing their code and see how it affects the result.
+Even if you don’t know anything about React yet

+React components implement a render() method that takes input data and returns what to display.
+This example uses an XML-like syntax called JSX.
+Input data that is passed into the component can be accessed by render() via this.props.

 ## Hooks for get the Data of the API that display the beer